Selective Pre-training for Private Fine-tuning: Experimental Evaluation

 \subsubsection{Selective Pre-training Outperforms Baselines, Improves Model Efficiency}

 Figure~\ref{fig:glue_vary_n_tokens} shows the test accuracy on MNLI and SST-2 after privately fine-tuning models pre-trained with varying numbers of tokens.
 Our first finding is that, for most of the settings, selective pre-training outperforms all the algorithms examined.
 On SST-2, selective pre-training achieves accuracy that is 4.6\% and 3.7\% higher than the accuracy of full pre-training for the 5M and 44M models, respectively.
 On MNLI, the accuracy improvements are 1.4\% and 1.8\%, respectively.
-Considering the simplicity of these tasks, these improvements are non-trivial.
-Our second finding is that, for a model of fixed size, {\em increasing the number of pre-training tokens does not necessarily lead to better downstream accuracy.} This suggests that there may be an optimal number of pre-training tokens for a given model size \citep{hoffmann2022empirical}, further emphasizing the need to choose a task-specific subset from a large source data.
+Our second finding is that, for a model of fixed size, {\em increasing the number of pre-training tokens does not necessarily lead to better downstream accuracy.} This suggests that there may be an optimal number of pre-training tokens for a given model size \citep{ sorscher2022beyond, hoffmann2022empirical}, further emphasizing the need to choose a task-specific subset from a large source data.

 Figure~\ref{fig:glue_vary_model_sizes} shows the test accuracy of models of different sizes.
 When trained with differential privacy, the 25M model with selective pre-training achieves comparable or better performance than the 44M baseline models, aligning with our observations on the Enron email dataset.
 The accuracy gains on SST-2 are greater than those achieved on MNLI, likely because MNLI data distribution is relatively closer to Wikipedia corpus; see Appendix~\ref{apdx:selection} for the word clouds comparison.